Rud5G/Autoindigestion/README.md

 To run Autoindigestion automatically each day at a specific time, create a launchd item at `"/Library/LaunchDaemons/Autoindigestion.plist"`.
-Here is a sample launchd item that runs at 0800 each morning:
+Here is a sample launchd item that runs at 0830 and again at 1030 each morning:

     <?xml version="1.0" encoding="UTF-8"?>
     <!DOCTYPE plist PUBLIC "-//Apple Computer//DTD PLIST 1.0//EN"